 Rule #1: Lube.

 Good lube!
 Lots of lube!
 Replenished often!
-Vaginas don’t always lubricate themselves on cue, sometimes they only self-lubricate a little, and sometimes they don’t lubricate themselves at all, even when the vagina-haver feels very turned on.
+Vaginas don’t always lubricate themselves on cue, sometimes they only produce a bit of natural lubrication, and sometimes they don’t lubricate themselves at all, even when the vagina-haver feels very turned on.

 Harsh, repetitive friction is to be avoided.
 Make sure those hands are properly slick.